Lesson 7 – Redemption

 Obedient to God’s command, Abraham rose early in the morning.
 He saddled his donkey and set out with two of his servants and his son Isaac.
 The wood needed for the sacrifice had been gathered, and burning coals were also brought.
 Abraham went toward the place that the Lord had indicated to him, which he reached only after three days of travel.

-“What is it, my son?”
+– What is it, my son?

-“I see the fire and the wood, but where is the victim for the holocaust?”
+– I see the fire and the wood, but where is the victim for the holocaust?”

-“Do not worry, my dear son – God Himself will provide.”
+“Do not worry, my dear son; God Himself will provide.”

-When they reached the summit, Abraham built an altar and arranged the wood.
-He revealed to his son the command he had received from God.
-Isaac, worthy son of such a father, accepted the will of God with love.
+When they reached the summit, Abraham built an altar and arranged the wood upon it.
+He then revealed to his son the command he had received from God.

 “Abraham!
-Abraham!”
+Abraham!

-“Do not lay your hand upon the child, and do him no harm.
-Now I know that you fear God, since you have not withheld from Him your only son.”
+– Do not lay your hand upon the child; do not do him the least harm.
+Now I know that you fear the Lord, since you have not refused Me your only son.”

 One day, a woman, hearing the account of the sacrifice of Isaac, exclaimed: